Next: , Previous: , Up: Available Constraints [Contents][Index]

 Cost is constrained to equal a cost computed as a function of Xs and Matrix, namely Matrix[1,X1]+…+Matrix[n,Xn].
 Matrix should be an n*n matrix of integers, represented as a list of lists.

-The following is a constraint over a list of length n of variables, which all are constrained to 1..n.
+The following is a constraint over a list of length n of integer arguments, all of which are constrained to 1..n.

 symmetric_all_different(+Xs) since release 4.6